 The starting point of the hike is Praia da Marinha (where they have a parking lot – so get here early and you’ll save yourself quite some additional walking).
 After 6km you’ll reach your final point Praia de Vale Centianes.
-From here, you can make the decision to walk back or to take a Uber.
+From here, you can decide to walk back or take a Uber.
 This is what we did (only 3 to 5 euros or so).
-Between Praia da Marinha and Praia de Vale Centianes you’ll also pass by Praia de Benagil, Carvalho Beach and the Alfanzina Lighthouse.
+Between Praia da Marinha and Praia de Vale Centianes, you’ll also pass by Praia de Benagil, Carvalho Beach and the Alfanzina Lighthouse.
 We brought our swimming gear and a towel, so we were also able to relax and have a swim at one of the beaches (we did our stop at Carvalho Beach).

 The hike is moderate level I would say.
-It hike isn’t too long, however there are some bits where you have to climb a little bit and it is not just one straight path.
+It hike isn’t too long, however, there are some bits where you have to climb a little bit and it is not just one straight path.
 An additional challenge is the heat.
-We were here end of August and you definitely need to bring enough water!! to stay hydrated and protect yourself against the heat and start relatively early in the morning in order to not hike at the hottest point of the day and also to find a parking spot.
+We were here end of August and you need to bring enough water!! to stay hydrated and protect yourself against the heat and start relatively early in the morning to not hike at the hottest point of the day and also to find a parking spot.

-I wouldn’t recommend hiking on flip flops, however wearing sneakers is perfectly fine.
+I wouldn’t recommend hiking on flip-flops, however, wearing sneakers is perfectly fine.
 That’s what I did too.

 As you can see, this beach is rather empty.
 What you’ll see here is Praia da Corredoura, which can only be reached by sea.
 Canoeing is a very popular thing to do in the Algarve and not just for visiting the Benagil Caves.
 How amazing does this look – being alone at a beach?!

 Praia do Carvalho or Carvalho Beach is one of the most popular beaches of the Algarve.
-You’ll reach the beach by passing through a tunnel and you’ll definitely be amazed by the beauty when the beach shows up.
+You’ll reach the beach by passing through a tunnel and you’ll be amazed by the beauty when the beach shows up.
 Be prepared for quite a hike up back to the trail after visiting the beach.

 The next bit of the hike is marked by the Alfanzina Lighthouse.
 You’ll quickly see it showing up in front of you and will be able to enjoy the views from the cliffs and the view on the lighthouse.
 You are not able to visit the lighthouse itself as the place is fenced.
 There is also a parking lot next to the lighthouse, but you have to continue along the coast.
-The part before and after the lighthouse was most intense in our opinion as there is limited shade and the sun is burning like crazy.
+The part before and after the lighthouse was the most intense in our opinion as there is limited shade and the sun is burning like crazy.

-I’m glad we took the time to hike the Seven Hanging Valleys Trail even during our short 4 day visit to the Algarve.
+I’m glad we took the time to hike the Seven Hanging Valleys Trail even during our short 4-day visit to the Algarve.
 Being active and discovering impressive nature is a great combination if you ask me and sights such as Praia da Marinha should be on your Algarve planning anyways.

-Once again, enjoy the hike and don’t forget to bring plenty of water, protect yourself for the sun and follow the yellow and red trail marks.
+Once again, enjoy the hike and don’t forget to bring plenty of water, protect yourself from the sun and follow the yellow and red trail marks.
 Enjoy some lunch or food at O Stop when you arrive and take a Uber back to the starting point to save yourself some time.